Please be aware that this is such a fast moving situation so it is up to date at the time of writing (15:00 on 28th November).

 – And acknowledges that while humanitarian pauses are not perfect, they are the possible and necessary first step to an enduring cessation of hostilities and a credible, diplomatic, and political process to deliver the lasting peace of a 2-state solution.

-This is a wide-ranging amendment that covers all the issues that have been raised directly with me and with my colleagues and reflects the speech delivered by Keir Starmer two weeks ago.
+This was a wide-ranging amendment that covers all the issues that have been raised directly with me and with my colleagues.

 It also recognises that humanitarian pauses are what is negotiable at present, can be delivered, and can be the foundation on which to build trust towards a more permanent ceasefire and a pathway to some sort of lasting peace process.
-We must not give up on the narrow openings that keep the prospect of peace alive.
+We must not give up on the narrow openings that keep the prospect of peace alive and not let the perfect be the enemy of the possible.

 That means preventing escalation in the region and de-escalation in Gaza; condemning violence from settlers in the West Bank; condemning rocket attacks on Israel from Iran’s proxies in Lebanon and elsewhere; and creating a future where Gaza is not subject to occupation.

 For the violence to end we need to create the conditions on the ground where both sides can bring an end to the bloodshed.
-That starts with what is possible, even if we may wish we could go further and faster to the point where the violence stops now.
+That starts with what has been negotiated so far, even if we may wish we could go further and faster to the point where the violence stops now.

 Ultimately, we all want to see a lasting cessation of violence and for peace to prevail in the region.
-While the daily pauses that have been achieved by diplomatic negotiation are insufficient, they show that progress is possible.
-Tiny steps can be the foundation for a more permanent ceasefire.
+While the daily 4 hour pauses that have been achieved by diplomatic negotiation are insufficient, they show that progress is possible and the latest 6 day temporary ceasefire moves this on too.
+Tiny steps can be the foundation for a more permanent ceasefire and those 4 hour pauses have led to the most recent agreement.

 I also want to address the issue of ‘war crimes’, which is the reason for us calling for the International Criminal Court to investigate what is happening in Gaza.
 We are all horrified by the killing and maiming of children, abduction of children, and attacks on their schools and hospitals.
 These are grave, and those responsible must be held to account for their actions through the appropriate bodies.